telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/getSubscription>.

-The function `subscription.get` can be used to get the current subscription.
+The function `numbers.get` can be used to get the current subscription.
 It takes no arguments.
 It returns an object with the following
 properties: